-• A specification of what output is required from the ATP systems for each problem, in a line of the form
+• A specification of what output is required from the ATP systems for each problem, in a line of the form limit.time.problem.wc limit\in\seconds limit.time.problem.wc 0

-• The wall clock time limit per problem, in a line of the form limit.time.problem.wc limit_in_seconds
+• The wall clock time limit per problem, in a line of the form

-- A value of zero indicates no per-problem limit.
-For CASC-28 it was limit.time.problem.wc 0 - The overall wall clock time limit for the batch, in a line of the form limit.time.overall.wc limit_in_seconds - A terminator line % SZS end BatchConfiguration - A header line % SZS start BatchIncludes - include directives that are used in every problem.
+A value of zero indicates no per-problem limit.
+For CASC-J11 it was

+- The overall wall clock time limit for the batch, in a line of the form limit.time.overall.wc limit\in\seconds - A terminator line % SZS end BatchConfiguration - A header line % SZS start BatchIncludes - include directives that are used in every problem.
 All the problems in the batch have these include directives, and can also have other include directives that are not listed here.
-In CASC-28 there were no included axiom files. - A terminator line % SZS end BatchIncludes - A header line % SZS start BatchProblems - Pairs of problem file names (relative to the directory holding the batch specification file), and output file names where the output for the problem must be written.
-The output files must be written in the directory specified as the second argument to the starexec_run script (the first argument is the name of the batch specification file).
-For CASC-28, see the additional notes below. - A terminator line % SZS end BatchProblems
+In CASC-J11 there were no included axiom files. - A terminator line % SZS end BatchIncludes - A header line % SZS start BatchProblems - Pairs of problem file names (relative to the directory holding the batch specification file), and output file names where the output for the problem must be written.
+The output files must be written in the directory specified as the second argument to the starexec\run script (the first argument is the name of the batch specification file).
+For CASC-J11, see the additional notes below. - A terminator line % SZS end BatchProblems

-Additional Notes for CASC-28
+Additional Notes for CASC-J11

-- In the BatchProblems section, the multiple versions of each problem were specified using UNIX globbing, e.g., JJT00001.p.
-The versions of each problem had extensions as follows: the FOF version used +1, the TF0 version used 1, the TF1 version used 2, the TH0 version used ^1, and the TH1 version used ^2. - Proof output had to identify which version of the problem was solved see Section 6.1. - In the BatchIncludes section (not in problem files), multiple versions of included axiom files could be specified using UNIX globbing.
+- In the BatchProblems section, the multiple versions of each problem were specified using UNIX \ globbing, e.g., VBT00001\.p.
+The versions of each problem had extensions as follows: the TF0 version used \1, the TF1 version used \2, the TX0 version used \3, the TX1 version used \4, the TH0 version used ^1, and the TH1 version used ^2. - Proof output had to identify which version of the problem was solved see Section 6.1. - In the BatchIncludes section (not in problem files), multiple versions of included axiom files could be specified using UNIX \ globbing.
 For a given problem, systems could use only the axiom files whose version matched that of the problem file (there might be none).
 Using any other versions could lead to weird results.